kalmbach/osmn/README.md

 # run the query
 search.reverse_geocode
 ```
-You can set any parameter defined in the in the Nominatim wiki page (http://wiki.openstreetmap.org/wiki/Nominatim#Parameters_2)
+You can set any parameter defined in the Nominatim wiki page (http://wiki.openstreetmap.org/wiki/Nominatim#Parameters_2)
 ```ruby
 # example parameters
 params = {